America’sStartup

 Applications may be submitted by an individual or a small team of up to five (5) participants.
 Each applicant or team may submit one entry only.
 Submissions should clearly explain your business idea, why it matters, and how it could grow.
 Before submitting, please review the Official Contest Rules and FAQs.

-Submissions will be accepted from Sunday, February 15, 2026, at 12:01 a.m.
+The America’s Startup contest is now closed.
+Submissions were accepted from Sunday, February 15, 2026, at 12:01 a.m.
 ET through Tuesday, March 31, 2026, at 11:59 p.m.
 ET.
+Semi-finalists will be notified in mid-April 2026 and invited to a live pitch experience in early May 2026.